 Many districts have implemented or partnered with mentoring programs to re-engage students at risk of dropping out or who have already left school.
 This is based on extensive research showing that feeling connected to a caring adult is a strong protective factor that supports high school graduation.

 Individual Learning Plans (ILPs) are designed by students to explore their interests, career options, and to support post-secondary education planning.
 ILPs travel with a student and provide a way for students to communicate and engage with a school to meet their needs.
 This is a positive platform particularly for students who are highly mobile and/or homeless.
-Similarly, the state coordinator has reached out to ESE’s dropout prevention staff to incorporate other strategies such as Early Warning Indicators.
+Similarly, the state coordinator has reached out to DESE’s dropout prevention staff to incorporate other strategies such as Early Warning Indicators.

 Massachusetts has supported districts that have developed alternative education programs for students that are better suited for non-traditional classroom settings.
 These programs can be very helpful for homeless students and particularly unaccompanied homeless youth who need to work during school hours, recover credits, or juggle other responsibilities due to their living arrangements.

-The state coordinator represents ESE on the Massachusetts Commission for Unaccompanied Homeless Youth and Young Adults and actively participates on its Identification and Connections working group which has overseen three annual statewide Youth Counts.
+The state coordinator represents DESE on the Massachusetts Commission for Unaccompanied Homeless Youth and Young Adults.
 This commission has built awareness of unaccompanied youth, their needs, and is piloting programs and services to address those needs.

-The state coordinator is a founding and active member of the Post-Secondary Homeless Student Network and has helped to design and co-presented the Post-Secondary Homeless Education Regional Forums during 2015-2016 to bring higher education administrators, admissions, and financial aid officers and staff together with homeless liaisons, high school guidance counselors, local providers and child welfare to expand awareness of the growing population of homeless youth transitioning to higher education, their unique needs for housing, food, and support, and the abyss they fall into when those needs are not met.
+The state coordinator has worked with the Departments of Higher Education (DHE) and Housing and Community Development (DHCD) and the Executive Office of Health and Human Services (EOHHS) to establish the Moving to College Scholarship (MTC).
+This is an outgrowth of the work done by the Post-Secondary Homeless Student Network.
+These scholarships provide four years of year-round housing and meals for students who are homeless and want to attend one of eight participating public universities or community colleges

 Describe the SEA’s procedures to ensure that homeless children and youths: